Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Potential outcome framework

 In usual causal inference problems, the data available for estimation of the causal effects are realisations of a random vector, $Z_i = (Y_i,D_i,\boldsymbol{X_i})$, $i = 1,\ldots, n$, where for the $i$th unit of observation, $Y_i$ denotes the response, $D_i$ the treatment (intervention or exposure) received, and $\boldsymbol{X_i}$ a vector of confounders or covariates.
+Let the triplet $(Y, D, \boldsymbol{X})$ represents a generic form of $(Y_i, D_i, \boldsymbol{X}_i)$, $i = 1,\ldots, n$.
 The treatment can be binary, multi-valued or continuous but essentially it is not assigned randomly.
 Therefore, the simple comparisons of average responses across different treatment groups will not in general reveal a ‘causal’ effect (causation) due to potential confounding.
-Confounding can be addressed if the vector of covariates $\boldsymbol{X_i}$ is sufficient to ensure unconfoundedness, or conditional independence of potential responses and treatment assignment.
-In the context of binary treatments, the conditional independence assumption requires that $(Y_i(0), Y_i(1)) \independent \mathbb{I}(D_i)|X_i$, where $\mathbb{I}(D_i)$ is the indicator function for receiving the treatment and $Y_{i} (1)$ and $Y_{i}(0)$ indicate potential outcomes under treated or control status, respectively.
-An additional requirement for valid causal inference is that, conditional on covariates $\boldsymbol{X_i}$, the probability of assignment to treatment is strictly positive for every combination of values of the covariates, i.e. $0<P\left[\mathbb{I}(D_i)=1| \boldsymbol{X_i}=\boldsymbol{x}\right]<1$ for all $\boldsymbol{x}$.
-See \cite{Rosenbaum1983} for more details.
-Conventionally, the main interest is in estimating the average treatment effect $\mu = \mathbb{E}[Y_i(1)]-\mathbb{E}[Y_i(0)]$, which measures the difference in average expected outcomes under treatment and control status.
+Confounding can be addressed if the vector of covariates $\boldsymbol{X}$ is sufficient to ensure unconfoundedness, or conditional independence of potential outcomes and the treatment.
+In the context of binary treatment, the conditional independence assumption requires that $(Y(0), Y(1)) \independent D|\boldsymbol{X}$, where $D$ is the indicator function for receiving the treatment, and $Y(1)$ and $Y(0)$ indicate potential outcomes under treated or control status, respectively.
+That is, given the information contained in the covariate vector $\boldsymbol{X}$, the assigned treatment carries no additional information on the individual’s potential outcomes.
+This assumption is also referred to as conditional exchangeability or strong ignorability in the literature \citep{Rosenbaum1983}.
+An additional requirement for valid causal inference is positivity or overlap assumption: the conditional probability of treatment assignment is strictly positive for every combination of values of the covariates, i.e. $0<\mathbb{P}\left[D=1| \boldsymbol{X}=\boldsymbol{x}\right]<1$ for all $\boldsymbol{x}$.
+This assumption implies that there exists no strata of $\boldsymbol{X}$ such that treatment assignment is uniquely determined.
+To illustrate this point, suppose that for a given value of $\boldsymbol{X}$, say $\boldsymbol{x}^{\ast}$, $\mathbb{P}\left[D = 0|\boldsymbol{X} = \boldsymbol{x}^{\ast}\right] = 1$.
+Then there will be no triplets of observed data $(Y,D,\boldsymbol{X})$ such that $D= 1$ and $\boldsymbol{X}= \boldsymbol{x}^{\ast}$; thus, any estimates of treatment effects, say a conditional average treatment effect such as $\mathbb{E}[Y |D = 1,\boldsymbol{X} = \boldsymbol{x}^{\ast}]-\mathbb{E}[Y |D = 0,\boldsymbol{X}=\boldsymbol{x}^{\ast}]$ would require extrapolation.
+The readers are referred to \cite{Erica_2022} for more details.
+Conventionally, the main interest is in estimating the average treatment effect $\mu = \mathbb{E}[Y(1)]-\mathbb{E}[Y(0)]$, which measures the difference in average outcomes under treatment and control status.